Jump to section

 But few movies or memes show what it’s really like to experience schizophrenia and how someone with the disorder can live a rich, full life.

-Research shows that rates of violence for people with schizophrenia are actually lower than other mental health disorders.
-And risk factors for violence, including prior history of violence and substance abuse in individuals without mental health conditions, are the same for those with any type of mental health condition.
+Research shows that rates of violence for people with schizophrenia are lower than for other mental health disorders.
+And risk factors for violence, including prior history of violence and substance abuse in individuals without mental health conditions, are the same for those with any mental health condition.

-As a therapist, I’ve been working with people diagnosed with schizophrenia for over 15 years.
+As a therapist, I’ve worked with people diagnosed with schizophrenia for over 15 years.
 An HR leader is an important gateway and key to the successful employment and retention of an individual with schizophrenia.

-Here are some of the things I wish HR leaders knew.
+Here are some things I wish HR leaders knew about schizophrenia.

 What is schizophrenia?